-A subordinated loan agreement was signed in 2022.
+A subordinated loan agreement was signed in 2023 granted by Swiss Life Holding AG.
 It was approved by FMA as subordinated liability and qualifies as own fund item.
-The loan amount is CHF 24 million and corresponds to the statutory value.
-Under Solvency II a fair value is derived taking into account future interest payments so that the Solvency II value amounts to CHF 27.5 million.
+The loan amount is CHF 30 million and corresponds to the statutory value.
+Under Solvency II a fair value is derived taking into account future interest payments so that the Solvency II value amounts to CHF 36.9 million.

 D.3.6.
-All other liabilities (insurance & intermediaries payables, reinsurance payables, any other liabilities not shown elsewhere)):
+All other liabilities (insurance & intermediaries payables, reinsurance payables, any other liabilities not shown elsewhere):